6 Best Website Blockers for Mac for Productivity & Parental Control

 - Click the Import dropdown menu, choose TXT file, and import your own list of unwanted websites.

-Now, the websites on the block list are blocked on all the supported browsers on your Mac.
+Now, the websites on the block list are blocked on all the supported browsers on this Mac.
 The blocking applies to both normal browsing mode and private/incognito browsing mode.
+Due to password protection and other measures, blocking is hard to circumvent.

 Compatibility: macOS Catalina 10.15 or later